nilshartmann/moderne-react-pattern/README.md

 docker-compose -f docker-compose-backend.yaml up -d
 ```

 If you're a Java ("fullstack") developer, you can instead launch the backend from your IDE by running the Spring Boot class `nh.recipify.TestBackendApplication`.
 This also automatically starts the postgres database using Testcontainers.
-(Note that you need JDK21 installed)
+(Note that you need to have JDK21 installed)

 In either way, the backend runs on http://localhost:8080.